ItayTur/Virtual-Shop/README.md

 ### Installing

-Check the ConnectionString in the WebConfig and app.Config and update to the ConnectionString and database path you need.
+Check the ConnectionString in the WebConfig in the MVCProject and app.Config in the WebStoreShared and update to the ConnectionString and database path you want.

 ## Built With